MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-weekly.md

 **Persona**: Security and Compliance administrators, SOC analysts

-SaaS Security Posture Management (SSPM) capabilities in Microsoft Defender for Cloud Apps enable you to get deeper visibility, automatically identify SaaS app misconfigurations, and and help you remediate those misconfigurations to improve your organizational security.
+SaaS Security Posture Management (SSPM) capabilities in Microsoft Defender for Cloud Apps enable you to get deeper visibility, automatically identify SaaS app misconfigurations, and help you remediate those misconfigurations to improve your organizational security.

-Defender for Cloud Apps' SSPM features are integrated into Microsoft Defender XDR so that security teams can see their holistic security posture across the enterprise with Microsoft Secure Score.
+Defender for Cloud Apps SSPM features are integrated into Microsoft Defender XDR so that security teams can see their holistic security posture across the enterprise with Microsoft Secure Score.

 To view Secure Score recommendations per product, in Microsoft Defender XDR, select **Secure Score** > **Recommended actions**, and group the list by **Product**.